 A WIRELESS CRAFTED TOY!

-The shoe box crafts is a solution to fulfilling our kid’s overwhelming desire to be on laptops, computers, PlayStation games, and more without having to plug in or use batteries.
+The shoebox crafts cover one of many solutions to fulfilling our kid’s overwhelming desire to be on laptops, computers, PlayStation games, and more without having to plug in or use batteries.

 Who would think we can use our junk to make a kids-friendly make-do laptop?

-We can’t stop the progression of technology and as our kids grow up, they will be exposed to more and more technological devices.
+We can’t stop the progression of technology and as our kids grow up, they will be exposed to more technological devices.

 BACK TO BASICS!

-This project really brings everything right back down to basics.
-It’s an easy and simple way to introduce your kids into the world of make-do computers!
+This project brings us back to basics.
+It’s an easy and simple way to introduce your kids to the world of make-believe computers!

-In this case, it’s hands-on, literally where they can write or scribble digits whilst pretending the whiteboard is like a laptop or a computer screen.
+In this case, it’s hands-on, where they can write or scribble digits while pretending the whiteboard is like a laptop or a computer screen.

 MOVE THEM ON!